gismondichris/gismondichris.github.io/_projects/backlog_generator.md

 of all samples in the laboratory.
 - The database could not be modified in any way
 - All user editable parameters must be stored in csv files
-- The status of the sample must be determined using these user parameters\
+- The status of the sample must be determined using user parameters

 #### Description